20 Awesome Songs from Rock’s Greatest Decade

 The song was allegedly inspired by a 7th century Arabian love story, Layla and Majnun, about a man who was hopelessly in love with a woman but could not marry her.
 There is an obvious parallel to Eric Clapton’s love for Pattie Boyd Harrison, George Harrison’s wife, who would eventually divorce George and marry Eric (Harrison attended the wedding).
 Here is Clapton’s unplugged version, courtesy of YouTube:

 6. “Suite: Judy Blue Eyes” – Crosby, Stills & Nash

 Stephen Still’s paean to girlfriend Judy Collins was written in a burst of creative enterprise that would endear CSN to rock fans now and forever.
 Graham Nash remembered, “It was obvious that this was something really new and fresh.”

 Stephen [Stills] was an incredibly focused person.
 Without question he was the leader of the band and there was a reason we called him “Captain Many Hands.”
 He did nineteen pieces of music that he had written in four fucking months.
 He had the music.
 In spades.

 5. “Night Moves” – Bob Seger

 A treasure of a song…maybe my personal favorite of all-time.
-“Night Moves” was about adolescent lust and innocence, the sweet smell of summer, making front page drive-in news…I used her, she used me, neither of us cared/we were getting our share.
+“Night Moves” was about adolescent lust and innocence and the sweet smell of summer.

 According to Seger, when a band is in session, they don’t really know if a song will hit it big.
 But with “Night Moves,” they knew.
 They knew.